 - 1. If a check or credit card is dishonored for any reason, the College's payment gateway provider notifies the student via e-mail. - 2.
 The College's payment gateway provider transmits and posts the following to the student account: - a.
 A reversal transaction to reverse the payment transaction - b.
 An increase to the NSF counter - 3.
 The College's payment gateway provider assesses, collects, and retains an NSF fee from the student. - 4.
-After two dishonored payments and/or certain dishonored disputes (such as theft, stop payment, etc.), the payment gateway provider will restrict future check and/or online payments and/or the ability to enroll in online payment plans.
+After two dishonored payments and/or certain dishonored disputes (such as theft, stop payment, etc.), the payment gateway provider will restrict future online payments.